jianhengLiu/VINS-RGBD-FAST/README.md

+# VINS-RGBD-FAST

+VINS-RGBD-FAST is a SLAM system based on VINS-RGBD.
+We do some refinements to accelerate the system's performance in resource-constrained embedded paltform, like HUAWEI Atlas 200DK.

 ## RGBD-Inertial Trajectory Estimation and Mapping for Small Ground Rescue Robot

 Based one open source SLAM framework [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono).

 The approach contains